← Back to blog

 Lessons Learned

-After months of building and debugging this system, here’s what stuck with me:
+After weeks of building and debugging this system:

 • Fail-open for rate limiting, fail-closed for auth.
 Know the difference between “this protects us” and “this protects our users.”